They say that ‘crime doesn’t pay’, but it apparently affords you some very cool cars - but if you get caught, kiss them goodbye

 The parking lot operator is on the hook for $13 million after defrauding the U.S. Department of Veterans Affairs, a crime he had pled guilty to in 2018.
 It’s alleged that he used that money to acquire these cars, as well as other assets, like a swanky SoCal condo that cost $7 million, and a Cigarette racing boat.

-Bidding in the online auction starting on January 28, 2019, and closed yesterday with a final bid of $760K on the sinister black F40.
+Bidding in the online started on January 28, 2019, and closed yesterday with a final bid of $760K on the sinister black F40.